-Unicode is a widely used international standard for encoding characters of all languages and and symbols of all types.
+Unicode is a widely used international standard for encoding characters and symbols of almost all the scripts of the world.
 It is governed by a non-profit organization, the Unicode Consortium.
 See the Wikipedia article on Unicode for more information.

-Unicode is now the standard way to store Devanagari, and virtually every other alphabet, on computers.
-Devanagari is the traditional alphabet for writing Sanskrit and other Indian languages.
+Unicode is the standard way to store Devanagari, and virtually every other script, in digital media.
+Devanagari is the traditional alphabet for writing Sanskrit and certain other Indian languages.
 Before Unicode became popular, roughly around 2000, there were many other schemes for storing Devanagari on computers.
-These schemes and the software that used them are now largely obsolete.
+These schemes and the software that used them are now obsolete.

-Unicode is based on characters, not sounds.
-Devanagari Unicode has a code for each Devanagari letter, according to Panini’s conception of letter.
-Since the relationship between characters and sounds is more complex in Devanagari than in English, Unicode fonts that include Devanagari must have correct characters and information about combining simple characters into compound characters.
-In addition, the software you use has to be able to handle this information correctly. ↖
+The Devanagari portion of Unicode has a code for each Devanagari letter, according to the traditional Panini conception of letter.
+Since Devanagari letters combine in a complex way not found in Western scripts, Unicode fonts that include Devanagari have information about combining simple characters into compound characters.
+Programs that use these fonts must be able to handle this information correctly.

 |

-In Windows, if you need to type in a small amount of Unicode text, some software supports the Alt-X method for entering a Unicode character: Type the hexadecimal code of the desired Unicode character, and then type Alt-X. For instance, to enter अ, type 0905 and then Alt-X. In OS X, a similar technique can be used by activating and selecting the Unicode Hex Input keyboard.
-See below for a chart of Devanagari Unicode characters and their hexadecimal codes. ↖
+How to type a few Devanagari characters • In Windows, if you need to type in a small amount of Unicode text, most software supports the Alt-X method for entering a Unicode character: Type the hexadecimal code of the desired Unicode character, and then type Alt-X. For instance, to enter अ, type 0905 and then Alt-X. In OS X, a similar technique can be used by activating and selecting the Unicode Hex Input keyboard.
+See below for a chart of Devanagari Unicode characters and their hexadecimal codes.

-AksharaPad • AksharaPad is a simple word processing program for typing Unicode Devanāgarī and IAST transliteration with a Western keyboard.
+AksharaPad • AksharaPad is a simple word processing program for typing Unicode Devanāgarī and IAST romanization with a Western keyboard.

-Akshara Bridge • Akshara Bridge converts between several kinds of text that represent Devanāgarī and transliterations of Devanāgarī, including Unicode and non-Unicode.
+Akshara Bridge • Akshara Bridge converts between several kinds of text that represent Devanāgarī and romanizations and cyrillizations of Devanāgarī, including Unicode and non-Unicode.

-Itranslator 2003 • omkarananda-ashram.org/Sanskrit/itranslator2003.htm • Free software for writing Devanagari with an English keyboard.
+Itranslator 2003 • omkarananda-ashram.org/Sanskrit/itranslator2003.htm • Free software for writing Devanagari with a Roman keyboard.
 Includes a high quality Unicode Devanagari font.

-Praja font • A Unicode Devanagari font developed by Dr. Peter Freund. ↖
+Praja font • A Unicode Devanagari font developed by Dr. Peter Freund.
+Designed for Sanskrit—may not be suitable for modern Indian languages.

-VedaTeX • VedaTeX is a system for using the fonts and keystroke transliteration of VedaPad with TeX.
-VedaTeX has special corrections for the VedaPad fonts that improve the way these fonts display compared to other word processing software.
+VedaTeX • VedaTeX is a system for using the fonts of VedaPad (see below) with TeX.
+VedaTeX has special corrections for these fonts that improve the way these fonts display compared to other word processing software.
+Works properly on current operating systems.
+Designed for Sanskrit—may not be suitable for modern Indian languages.

-The following chart shows samples of Devanagari Unicode in some common Unicode fonts.
-Each sample shows the Devanagari characters, the keystrokes that represent the characters in VedaPad, and numeric codes that represent the characters.
+The following chart shows samples of Devanagari in some common fonts.
+Each sample shows the Devanagari characters and the numeric codes that Unicode uses to represent the characters.
 These codes are given in hexadecimal notation, as indicated by the “x” before the digits.

 Default font